-2018 WinnerUsing Commercial Microwave Links (CML) to estimate rainfalls
+2018 & 2019 WinnerUsing commercial microwave links (CMLs) to estimate rainfalls

 The Inspire Challenge is an initiative to challenge partners, universities, and others to use CGIAR data to create innovative pilot projects that will scale.
 We look for novel approaches that democratize data-driven insights to inform local, national, regional, and global policies and applications in agriculture and food security in real time; helping people–especially smallholder farmers and producers–to lead happier and healthier lives.

-This proposal was selected as a 2018 winner, with the team receiving 100,000 USD to put their ideas into practice.
+This proposal was selected as a 2018 pilot project and 2019 scale-up runner up project, with the team receiving a total of 225,000 USD to put their ideas into practice.

-Using Commercial Microwave Links (CML) to estimate rainfalls
+Using commercial microwave links (CMLs) to estimate rainfalls

-The lack of accurate, real-time rainfall measurements in Africa leads to imprecision in crop yield monitoring, which in turn leads to high basis risks of rainfall-based index insurance.
+A lack of accurate, real-time rainfall measurements in regions where the data is not collected or difficult to obtain leads to imprecise crop yield monitoring, which in turn leads to high basis risks of rainfall-based index insurance.

-This project proposes to demonstrate the potential of using recent advances in Commercial Microwave Links (CML) technology to estimate rainfalls in crop production monitoring and help design better rainfall-based index insurance in Kenya.
+This project proposes to demonstrate the potential of using recent advances in commercial microwave links (CMLs) technology to estimate rainfalls in crop production monitoring and help design better rainfall-based index insurance in developing economies.

-By combining data from the household survey, rain gauges, CML, weather stations, and satellite, the team aims to explore the value-added of using CML rainfall in crop production monitoring and quantify the reduction of basis risk in real-world index insurance using CML rainfall measurements compared to the alternative methods: weather stations and satellites.
+By combining data from the household survey, rain gauges, CMLs, weather stations, and satellite, the team aims to explore the value-add of using CML rainfall estimates in crop production monitoring and quantify the reduction of basis risk in real-world index insurance compared to the alternative methods: weather stations and satellites.

 Farmers will benefit from better design of rainfall-based index insurance and poor households will benefit from more accurate crop yield monitoring by policymakers.